 The role of the applied behavioral analyst, or ABA, is one of the most crucial in the field of behavioral therapy.
 The ability of ABAs to glean information about a person’s habits — based on observable behavior — can make it possible to create better connections among individuals, their family members, and peers, making this a pivotal position for general well-being.
 Because of this, the question of how to become an ABA therapist can occur to people who feel drawn to the profession and a calling to help others.

 According to the Behavior Analyst Certification Board (BACB), more than 48,000 individuals had become board certified behavior analysts as of July 2021.
-If you are considering becoming an ABA therapist, and pursuing an online Master of Science in Applied Behavior Analysis degree, it can be beneficial to know more about what it’s like to work as an ABA, and the steps involved in joining the profession.
+If you are considering becoming an ABA therapist, and pursuing an masters in Applied Behavior Analysis online, it can be beneficial to know more about what it’s like to work as an ABA, and the steps involved in joining the profession.

 The ABA Position at a Glance